Bullet Journal Hacks To Make Your Planner Insanely Productive

 Setting priorities is one of the biggest hurdles to overcome.

-We have to know what we’re trying to accomplish so that we can measure our progress.
 I like to focus on 90 day increments so that I’m not overwhelmed with a project or goal.

 Setting a few priorities for each week helps keep me focused on being productive and not just checking mundane tasks off a list.
-Not that those tasks aren’t important too, those keep my family and business running, but focusing on the bigger picture can be scary.

-Remember that your bullet journal is supposed to make you more efficient and help you to organize.
+Remember that your bullet journal is supposed to make you more efficient and help you to organize

 It’s not to add more things to your to do list.